mikeferguson/ros2_cookbook/pages/qos.md

 ## Overrides

 ``rclcpp`` offers a consistent way to define QoS overrides as parameters.
+There is a (somewhat dated/inaccurate) [design doc](http://design.ros2.org/articles/qos_configurability.html) on this feature.
 In your code:

 ```cpp
 // Allow overriding QoS settings (history, depth, reliability)